emilyvertosick/Statistics-Course/docs/02-week2.md

 All of these questions ask you to "summarize" data.
 In other words, how would you describe the data in a journal article (say, your table 1)?
 One quick clue here: I don't ever want the standard error, we'll talk more about that next week.

-### Assignments

 - lesson2a.rds: This is data from marathon runners: summarize age, sex, race time in minutes (i.e. how long it took them to complete the race) and favorite running shoe
-- lesson2b.rds: Postoperative pain (this is a similar data set as you had before for the assignment for the first class).
+- lesson2b.rds: Postoperative pain (this is a similar dataset as you had before for the assignment for the first class).
 Summarize average pain after the operation.
 Imagine you had to draw a graph of "time course of pain after surgery".
 What numbers would you use for pain at time 1, time 2, time 3 etc.?
 - lesson2c.rds: This is data on 242 patients undergoing radical prostatectomy.
 Summarize age, stage, grade and PSA.
 - lesson2d.rds: Cost of a minor medical procedure.
 Summarize cost.
 - lesson2e.rds: Total cancer pain in one month in a group with chronic cancer pain.
 Summarize pain scores and number of days with pain.